ppy/osu-wiki/news/2025/2025-02-14-project-loved-february-2025.md

 [![](/wiki/shared/news/2025-02-14-project-loved-february-2025/158141.jpg)](https://osu.ppy.sh/community/forums/topics/2041010)

-[LeaF - Musical Movement](https://osu.ppy.sh/beatmapsets/158141#osu) by ::DarkVortex::{ user=1940325 } and [CSLM](https://osu.ppy.sh/users/2675027)\
+[LeaF - Musical Movement](https://osu.ppy.sh/beatmapsets/158141#osu) by ::DarkVortex::{ user=1940325 } and ::CSLM::{ user=2675027 }\
 215 BPM, 2:05 | 2.14★ – 6.85★\
 *description written by ::Mismagius::{ user=19048 }*

 Here's this month's Outstanding Oldie! 🎶 Wanna listen to some tunes? 🎶

-LeaF's [Musical Movement](https://osu.ppy.sh/beatmapsets/158141#osu), mapped by ::DarkVortex::{ user=1940325 } and [CSLM](https://osu.ppy.sh/users/2675027), could work just as well as a Ranked Reject.
+LeaF's [Musical Movement](https://osu.ppy.sh/beatmapsets/158141#osu), mapped by ::DarkVortex::{ user=1940325 } and ::CSLM::{ user=2675027 }, could work just as well as a Ranked Reject.
 This mapset from 2014 ended up being modded quite a bit, but never managed to go through the ranking process.
 However, it was played quite a lot through the years and remembered fondly by players, so here we are to give it a chance!
 Expect a bunch of streams in the higher difficulties, and linear 215 BPM patterns that make this map feel like a classic you've never had a chance to play.
 Also, look forward to some rather musical sliders throughout the difficulties!
 If you haven't given this map a look, make sure to give it a try!

 [![](/wiki/shared/news/2025-02-14-project-loved-february-2025/1029095.jpg)](https://osu.ppy.sh/community/forums/topics/2041009)